 7.1b.
-Appropriate measures and indicators of work process effectiveness might include error rates; patient safety results; timeliness of delivery; results for externally provided health care services and processes; rates and results of health care service and work system innovation; work layout improvements; changes in supervisory ratios; Occupational Safety and Health Administration (OSHA)-reportable incidents; measures or indicators of the success of emergency drills or simulations, such as cycle time, containment, and the meeting of standards; and results for work relocation or contingency exercises.
+Appropriate measures and indicators of work process effectiveness might include error rates; patient safety results; timeliness of delivery; results for externally provided health care services and processes; rates and results of health care service and work system innovation; results for simplification of internal jobs and job classifications; waste reduction; work layout improvements; changes in supervisory ratios; Occupational Safety and Health Administration (OSHA)-reportable incidents; measures or indicators of the success of emergency drills or simulations, such as cycle time, containment, and the meeting of standards; and results for work relocation or contingency exercises.